warbe-maker/warbe-maker.github.io/_posts/2020-09-23-Common-VBA-Error-Message-Matters.markdown

    End Select
 ```

-## The source of the error
+## Error Source
 The source of the error is the most important information in a displayed error message.
 Unfortunately the _Source_ property of the _err_ object does not deliver what it's name promises but just the application name.
 Thus this information needs to be provided in each module via:
 ```
 Private Function ErrSrc(ByVal s As String) As String
     ErrSrc = "module-name." & s
 End Function
 ```
-## The error line
+## Error Line
-The more code lines in a procedure the more desired in case of an error.
+The more code lines in a procedure the greater the desired for getting it in case of an error.
 Unfortunately the _Erl_ provided by VBA only delivers the code line which caused the error when there are line numbers.
 In by far the most cases when they are desired they are missed.
 The following however does the trick:
 ```
     On error Goto eh
     ...